What is a breast prosthesis in laymen's terms.

 After having a mastectomy without breast reconstruction, a breast cancer nurse will provide the patient with a lightweight fabric breast shape to put in their bra.
 This is often called a softie or a comfy.

-A softie or comfy is a lightweight form that is ideal for use after breast surgery, between radiation therapy sessions, for leisure wear, due to Lymphoedema and because of skin sensitivity.
+A softie or comfy is a lightweight form that is ideal for use after breast surgery, between radiation therapy sessions, for leisure wear, due to Lymphoedema or because of skin sensitivity.

 Some women choose to just wear their temporary prosthesis (softie) instead of a permanent prosthesis.
-Click here to view our range of softy breast forms
+View our range of softy breast forms

 First Fit Breast Form